puppetlabs/puppet-strings/COMMITTERS.md

 conflicts, they are to be resolved in the merge commit itself and not by re-writing (rebasing) the patches for one base branch, but not another.

-Once the change set has been merged into `master`, the committer pushes.
+Once the change set has been merged into `main`, the committer pushes.
 Please note, the checklist should be complete at this point.
 It's helpful to make sure your local branches are up to date to avoid one of the branches failing to fast forward while the other succeeds.

-    $ git push origin master:master
+    $ git push origin main:main

 That's it!
 The committer then updates the pull request, updates the issue in our issue tracker, and keeps an eye on the [build